ItsAlanK/explore-hyrule/README.md

 ### Existing Features ###
 * Responsive Navigation Bar
-    * At the top of the site there is a fully responsive navigation bar, functional down to screen widths of 320px, which links to the different sections within the page using internal links
+    * At the top of the site there is a fully responsive navigation bar, functional down to screen widths of 320px, which links to the different sections within the page using internal links.
-    * On mobile screen sizes the navigation links are hidden to save screen space and can be revealed with a hamburger icon in the top right corner of the page
+    * On mobile screen sizes the navigation links are hidden to save screen space and can be revealed with a hamburger icon in the top right corner of the page.
-    * This allows the user to jump to lower sections of the page if the do not wish to scroll through all of the content
+    * This allows the user to jump to lower sections of the page if the do not wish to scroll through all of the content.

 ![Desktop Header](support-docs/screenshots/header-desktop.png "Desktop version of header navigation")